Data-Science-II/Project2-Shubhangi-Mingyu_Ye/README.md

 TranRegressionsel includes Forward, Backward, Stepwise Regression, similar for Perceptronsel, NeuralNet_3Lsel, NeuralNet_XLsel

+Ye Tian- Ridge and Lasso Regression for TranRegression in python, tried forward and backward regression with help from Shubhangi, but unsuccessful; 4 Layers Neural Network model in scalation for Forward, Backward, Stepwise feature selection.
+(I was in charge of working on NNXL on scalation, but Mingyu also did that part.
+I also did my work on PredictorMat2.scala and NeuralNetXL.scala within scalation 1.6, but in order to distinguish from her file, I change the filename to PredictorMat3.scala and NeuralNetXL1.scala, respectively.
+To run the two files, it would be better to replace PredictorMat2.scala and NeuralNetXL.scala if they are already in scalation 1.6)

+To run the scalation code, simply cd to the scalation_modeling and enter: sbt compile runMain scalation.analytics.object

+Here is a list of object names:
+NN4L_forSel_AutoMPGTest
+NN4L_backElim_AutoMPGTest
+NN4L_stepReg_AutoMPGTest
+NN4L_forSel_ConcreteTest
+NN4L_backElim_ConcreteTest
+NN4L_stepReg_ConcreteTest

 (the report "report_first_draft_Sun" is only the first draft, Shubhangi and Ye may upload the final version.)